The Traditional I’tche (Mancala) Board Game of the Orokam People

 Much of the description given so far is credited to the Africa Heartwood Project.
 A diagrammatic explanation of the rule of play of the I’tche game and other background relationship to the cultural practices of the Orokam people can be downloaded here.

-Educational Relevance of the I’tche Game
+Mathematical Relevance of the I’tche Game

 Present-day teaching methodology in mathematics hinges on mathematical proficiency.
 The central strands of mathematical proficiency are conceptual understanding, procedural fluency, strategic competence, adaptive reasoning, and productive disposition.
 Consequently, the task of the mathematics teacher as a guide in the instructional process is to arrange experiences that will coherently build the strands of mathematical proficiency in the learner.
 This may entail the augmenting of instructional activities with mathematical objects and cultural artefacts that are relevant to the understanding of abstract concepts.
 The I’tche game serves an enriching purpose as a cultural artefact if carefully engrafted into the pedagogy of mathematics, particularly at the basic education level.